telerik/xamarin-forms-docs/knowledge-base/chart-vertical-axes-labels-iOS.md

 ## Description

-The differences between the vertical axes label position is because the native Android and iOS charts are two different controls and do not have 100 % appearance-matching across all the platforms.
+The differences between the vertical axis labels position is because the native Android and iOS charts are two different controls and do not have 100 % appearance-matching across all the platforms.
 In order to make any further customization on the RadChart control, the custom renderer should be used.
-This article will show you how to position the VericalAxes Labels on iOS to be same as on Android.
+This article will show you how to position the VericalAxes Labels on iOS on the left to make it look as on Android.

 ## Solution